ERP for Commerce

 24 June

 Delivery times, availability, trend.
 Three buzzwords from the retail industry.
-But how do you keep track of outstanding payments, open offers, current orders or the development of turnover?
-In retail, these questions basically have to be answered before they are asked.
-With the right ERP system, this is possible.
+But how do you keep track of outstanding payments, open quotations, current orders or sales trends?
+In retail, these questions need to be answered before they are asked.
+This is possible with the right ERP system.

-For this purpose, an ERP in retail needs fewer functions than those in production, but the system must constantly automate the processes.
-Because the often thin staffing and narrow margins mean that the ERP in the retail sector has to implement large proportions.
+To do this, an ERP in retail needs fewer functions than those in the production, However, the system must continuously automate the processes.
+This is because the often thin staffing levels and tight margins mean that ERP has to realise large proportions in the retail sector.

 In addition, the different retail sectors have different requirements for an ERP.
-The online trade wants an overview of connections, the web shop transfer or article data.
-The food trade about the traceability of the goods and the expiry date.
+Online retailers want an overview of connections, the web shop transfer or article data.
+Food retailers want to know about the traceability of goods and expiry dates.

-The ERP must therefore support the trade or the sale in its individual requirements.
-The best way to do this is with a central screen that shows the salesperson all the data that is important to him or her or allows him or her to access it quickly.
+The ERP must therefore support retailers and sales in their individual requirements.
+Ideally with a centralised screen that shows the salesperson all the essential data or allows them to access it quickly.

-Although the market offers a high number of ERP software, there are important functions that are not properly implemented in every trade ERP.
+Although the market offers a large number of ERP software, there are important functions that are not properly implemented in every retail ERP.
 To get an idea of the possibilities of an ERP in the retail industry, here is an overview:

 Simple data acquisition

-To make the software easier to use, a good ERP for retail should have a predefined input mask.
-This enables the sales employee to operate the ERP directly with the keyboard and thus to enter offers and orders quickly.
-Especially if the most important fields are jumped to by themselves.
+To make the software easier to use, a good ERP for retail should have a predefined input screen.
+This allows the sales employee to operate the ERP directly with the keyboard and enter quotes and orders quickly.
+Especially if the most important fields are automatically selected.

 Price maintenance tool

-A price maintenance function is a necessity for any retail ERP.
-A tool of this kind facilitates the adjustment of purchase and sales prices according to various characteristics.
+A price maintenance function is a necessity for every ERP in retail.
+A tool of this type makes it easier to adjust purchase and sales prices according to a wide range of characteristics.

 Flexible article import